leongxingyu/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

+### Adding a Product
+1. No prerequisites needed.

+2. Test case: `new n/Drinking Cup q/20`<br>
+   Expected: The product will be added.
+Name of the product is `Drinking Cup`, Quantity of chocolate Milk stock is `20` units.

+3. Test case: `new n/Chocolate Milk q/100 p/2.00 d/Marigold HL Milk`<br>
+   Expected: The product will be added.
+Name of the product is `Chocolate Milk`, Quantity of chocolate Milk stock is `100 ` units Price of each unit is $`2.00`
+   Description of the Chocolate Milk product is `Marigold HL Milk`, which is the brand.

 ### Editing Product Details
 1. Prerequisites: List all products using `list` command.
 There should be at least multiple products in the list.